LichAmnesia/LichBlog/source/_posts/Web-Front-End-Development-Project-Portal.md

 It's built by pixi.js.
 And the picture is computed offline by a low poly script.
 Low poly is a polygon mesh in 3D computer graphics that has a relatively small number of polygons.

 The only interaction is to approve the entry or deny the entry.

+## 2.4 Project 1 Milestone 4
+In this project, I think if I add more description about this project.
+To make it clear about immigration issue.
+That will be better.
+Also, The game doesn't have a summary about the immigration issue.